5 Best Beaches in Japan apart from Okinawa

 Speaking of beautiful beaches in Japan, most of us may think of Okinawa, but there are numbers of stunning beaches at several locations in the country with crystal clear water and the pure white sand.
 Some of them are great option for snorkelling and diving to see colourful reefs and colorful sea creatures.

-Today, we would like to share 5 amazing beach destinations in Japan apart from Okinawa.
+In this article, I would like to share 5 amazing beach destinations in Japan apart from Okinawa.
 Besides stunning beaches, these 5 spots offer alternative tourist attractions where visitors can have special experiences.
 So let’s check them out!

 1. Shimoda, Shizuoka Prefecture

 Shirahama Beach (白浜) is the largest beach in the area where numbers of hotels, restaurants, beach shacks, etc, are located, and usually very busy during summer.
 If you’d prefer quieter beaches, head to southwest of Shimoda where numbers of small hidden beaches can be spotted.
 Shimoda can be reached from Tokyo within 2–3 hours by train, and local buses are very useful to get around the area.

 The 8 km driveway stretches by the coastline and the road has 50 m width.
 Perhaps, it’s one of best driving roads in the country!
 The shallow beach is also popular spot for kids to swim and visitors also enjoy clam digging there.
 It’s located about 40 km north of the famous historic city, Kanazawa.

-Shirahama (白浜) is located in the south coast of in Wakayama prefecture and one of the largest, most popular beach resorts in Japan.
-Shirahama means “White Beach”, which literally stands for the 500 meter long, stunning sand beach which attracts a huge number of visitors.
+Shirahama (白浜) is located in the south coast of in Wakayama Prefecture and one of the largest, most popular beach resorts in Western Japan.
+Shirahama means “white beach”, which literally describes the 500 meter long, stunning sandy beach which attracts a huge number of visitors.